 - ½ tbsp (7g) unsalted butter, melted

-- Lightly coat a 9”-round cake pan or springform pan with nonstick cooking spray.
+- Coat a 9”-round springform pan (highly recommended!) or cake pan with nonstick cooking spray.
 Set aside.

 - Turn the dough out onto a well-floured surface, and knead for 3-5 minutes or until the dough springs back most of the way when you gently press your index finger into it.
 Let the dough rest while preparing the filling.